 If you want to turn this into more of an experiment rather than an activity consider testing different fat percentages of milk such as fat-free and low-fat varieties.
 Additionally, you could test different ratios of vinegar to milk.
 Would another acid like lemon juice turn the milk into plastic?

-Really, this milk and vinegar experiment does not produce real plastic.
-The new substance is casein plastic.
+This milk and vinegar experiment does not produce real plastic.
+The new substance is called casein plastic.
+Plastics are actually a group of different materials that may look and feel different but can be easily molded into different shapes.
 If you want to explore real plastic polymers, try some homemade slime!
 Click here to read all about making homemade slime for easy science.

-This plastic-like substance forms from a chemical reaction between the milk and vinegar.
-When the protein in the milk called casein comes in contact with the vinegar, the casein and vinegar do not mix but rather the molecules move around and join forces to make the casein plastic!
+This plastic-like substance forms from a chemical reaction between the milk and vinegar mixture.
+When the molecules of a protein in the milk, called casein, comes in contact with the vinegar, the casein and vinegar do not mix.
+When the milk is heated, the casein molecules, each a monomer, unfold themselves, move around, join forces, and create a long chain of polymers, creating the casein plastic!

-The casein becomes these plastic-like blobs that you can strain out and mold into shapes.
-This is one way of making a simple cheese from milk.
+The casein molecules become these plastic-like blobs you can strain and mold into shapes.
+This is one way of making simple cheese from milk.

-Keep in mind the milk might have a strong smell while you are experimenting with it!
+TIP: Remember that the milk might smell strong while experimenting with it!

 Naked Egg Experiment